JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Multinode Setup Updates

 * The "Processing user requests to modify data" responsibility was renamed to "Handling UI actions and load balancing user requests".
-* The `[data_directory](teamcity-data-directory.md)/config/nodes-config.xml` file listed only "MAIN_NODE" responsibility for main nodes.
+* The [`<TeamCity Data Directory>`](teamcity-data-directory.md)`/config/nodes-config.xml` file listed only "MAIN_NODE" responsibility for main nodes.
 In version 2023.05, this configuration file lists all responsibilities enabled on a main node.

 ### Podman Support